5 Romantic Needs of a Woman

 A husband can be a spiritual protector and advocate for his wife by praying with and for her daily, putting his arms around her, and saying, “I want to ask God to bless you.
 I want to take any needs you have in your life right now to the Lord.
 And I’m going to pray for you throughout this day.”
 A wise husband takes the lead in sharing Scripture and eagerly initiating conversation on spiritual issues.

 A husband can contribute to his wife’s spiritual well-being by giving her some time to pursue her spiritual growth.
 For example, he might take care of the kids by himself for the evening while she attends a Bible study.

 I suggest that every young husband who wants to better understand his wife and his job description should read The Christian Husband, a book by my friend and colleague Bob Lepine.

-Romantic Need #2: To feel safe and secure with her husband
+2. A woman needs to feel safe and secure with her husband.

 A woman needs to feel her husband’s covenantal commitment to stay married and to love her and accept her.
 Then she feels safe to give him the gift of who she is in the marriage relationship.
 The Shulammite woman, who was the object of Solomon’s passion, said, “I am my beloved’s and my beloved is mine” (Song 6:3).
 She obviously had a strong sense of contentment and security.

 A wife needs to know that romantic intimacy is just between her and her husband, that he will not share any personal details with his friends.
 She should not feel pressured or fearful, experiencing the love that casts out all fear (1 John 4:18).

 3. A woman needs to share intimate conversation with her husband.

 According to something I read recently, the typical couple spends only four minutes a day in meaningful conversation with each other.
 A lot of us husbands don’t realize that for our wives to consider us romantic, we first of all have to be a great friend and a conversationalist.